MikhailHusyev/AlgorithmsClassJava2019/README.md

-# AlgorithmsClassJava2019
+# Algorithms Class Java

-A basic implementation of what is discussed in algorithms class.
+A very basic replication, in Java, of what was discussed in Algorithms class

+##Topics Covered
+1.Insertion Sort
+2.Merge Sort